A brilliant musician and creative nomad, letting her muse take her where it will.

 Mitchell began building a big reputation on the Detroit folk scene, and her songs were discovered, performed and recorded by such established folk musicians as Tom Rush, Ian and Sylvia, Judy Collins (whose version of “Both Sides Now” went to Number Eight in 1968), Dave Van Ronk and Buffy Saint-Marie.
 British folk-rockers Fairport Convention cut some of her earliest material, as well.

-In 1978, Mitchell was contacted by jazz bassist and composer Charles Mingus, who was dying of Lou Gehrig’s disease.
+In 1978 Mitchell was contacted by jazz bassist and composer Charles Mingus, who was dying of Lou Gehrig’s disease.
 The two began collaborating on a project, with Mitchell writing lyrics to accompany his melodies.
-Unfortunately, Mingus died before the project was completed, but Mitchell finished the album – reverently titled Mingus – and it was released in 1979, reaching Number 17, a significant accomplishment for a jazz album.
+Unfortunately, Mingus died before the project was completed, but Mitchell finished the album—reverently titled Mingus—and it was released in 1979, reaching Number Seventeen, a significant accomplishment for a jazz album.

 From the beginning, Mitchell played guitar in different tunings to compensate for the fact her left hand had been left weakened by her childhood bout with polio.
 As a result, her chord shapes, combined with the meandering meters of her more fanciful compositions, tend to resemble jazz more than standard folk or rock.
 Her associations with the likes of Pastorius, Scott, Shorter, Mingus and Herbie Hancock have resulted in some of her most ambitious work.

 Mitchell kicked off the new millennium with Both Sides Now, an orchestrated album of torch songs by other songwriters and herself.
 In a sense, it brought her career full circle, since the title song was one of the very first she wrote while still a fledgling musician back in the mid-Sixties.
-In 2002, she released Travelogue, which featured orchestral versions of some of her earlier songs.
-At the time, Mitchell said that would be her final album.
-But then, in 2007, she issued Shine, a new studio album that she said was inspired by the war in Iraq.
+In 2002 she released Travelogue, which featured orchestral versions of some of her earlier songs.
+At the time, Mitchell said that would be her final album, but in 2007 she issued Shine, a new studio album that she said was inspired by the war in Iraq.

 Over the past decade, Mitchell has stopped touring, making only rare concert appearances.
 She is currently spending more time on her painting.
 Mitchell’s artwork adorns some of her album covers, such as the Van Gogh-inspired self-portrait on 1994’s Turbulent Indigo.

-Mitchell has won eight Grammy awards during her career, and in 2002, she received a Grammy Lifetime Achievement Award.
-In 1981, she was inducted into the Canadian Music Hall of Fame.
+Mitchell has won eight Grammy awards during her career, and received a Grammy Lifetime Achievement Award in 2002.
+She was inducted into the Canadian Music Hall of Fame in 1981.